 How Are Form I-140 and Form I-485 Different?

 What is Form I-140 Immigrant Petition for Alien Worker?

-Form I-140 is the immigrant petition that serves as the basis for an employment-based green card (I-485) application.
+Form I-140 is the immigrant petition that is the basis for an employment-based green card (I-485) application.

 In other words, Form I-140 gets you a 'spot in line' to file your green card.

-Form I-485 is the actual “green card” application.
-You cannot file an employment-based I-485 unless you either filed the I-140 first or are filing the I-140 and I-485 together.
-Also, you must wait until your priority date (your place in line) is current before the I-485 can be filed.
+Form I-485 is the actual "green card" application.
+You cannot file an employment-based I-485 unless you either have filed the I-140 first or are filing the I-140 and I-485 together.
+You must wait until your priority date (your place in line) is current before the I-485 can be filed.

 What are Form I-131 and Form I-765?

 The advance parole and EAD are alternative options for work authorization and travel documentation that you can use while your green card application is pending.
 Advance parole allows you to travel and return to the U.S. without abandoning your pending green card application.
 The EAD provides you with an unrestricted right to accept employment in the U.S. while your green card application is pending.